 A or An?
 Rules and Exceptions for Using Indefinite Articles

-A and An: Indefinite Articles
+A and An: Know the Difference

 A misunderstanding of the rule is that you need to pay attention to the actual letter of the next word.
 In reality, it’s the sound of the word that you should follow when deciding to use a or an.